eda-ricercatore/z-estate-2018-stage/kpcb-fellows/readme.md

 	default.
 + Select *C++* for memory-efficient implementation of the hash map, so that only references are passed/copied, rather than passing/copying the objects.
++ Implementation of hash map data structure.
+	- Data type for the maximum capacity of the hash map is chosen to be "unsigned long long int", since it can store bigger values than the "int" data type.